progsysseminar15/progsys/writeups/Conway12.md

 user and are personal in the truest sense of the word.
 Although in mobile devices, you also need to consider backchannel or out of band synchronization between the phone and wearables...

+### Michael Andersen

+I had not encountered Bloom before, but I have worked extensively in VHDL and Verilog, both hardware description languages where the notion of timesteps and making statements that are either true always (combinatorial logic) or assign to the next timestep (clocked logic) are prevalent.
+As a result I was distracted by the awesomeness of the idea of Bloom itself, and focused less on the idea of the added Lattice-based operations.

+Nevertheless I think it is a great idea, and I wonder if some of these ideas could be put back into the hardware land, where you could build more complex combinatorial logic by using lattice operations.
+Combinatorial logic is inherently faster than clocked operations, so this could really pay off in the realm of accelerators (small pieces of hardware that replace computationally intensive blocks of code).
+The difficulty with combinatorial logic is that you cannot ever mutate something that has been decided, as it would lead to oscillation (at best) or metastability latching (at worst).
+Everything must therefore be "monotonic" (although that is not the word used in the field).
+Even in clocked logic, multiple clock domains add a degree of uncertainty to when signals will arrive (like channels in Bloom).
+I am surprised that I did not think of the parallel with progressive systems before, but it could be a really fruitful crossover.

+We should get someone from the Chisel/RISCV team in the ParLab to come give a talk about these issues in the hardware land.